 BACK COVER COVER Draw picture here.
-Write your name Your age Where you live Write the title of the book here.
-Fill in your name (you are the writer).
+Write your name Your age Write the title of the book here.
+Where you live 8 Step /: Cut on the solid line after you have stapled your book Fill in your name (you are the writer).
 Continue with your story here.
-Stept Fild on the dated live Draw picture here. - Draw picture here.
+Write the middle of your story here.
+Draw picture here. - Draw picture here.